Mus musculus domesticus, Family Muridae, Order Rodentia

 INDICATIONS OF DISEASE

-Loss of weight, less feed and water intake, altered key and urinary behavior as well as a rough coat are indications of an illness.
+Weight loss, reduced intake of food and water, altered dropping and urination behavior as well as a shaggy coat are, among other things, indications of a disease.
 Save Save Save Save